Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Marty stopped brushing to peel the hair out of the brush.
 "Like what?"

-"Another wedge between the Dominion and Gao, I bet…" Regaari sighed, crossed his paws under his chin and watched.
+"Another wedge between the Dominion and Gao, I bet..."
+Regaari sighed, crossed his paws under his chin and watched.

-*"...Joining me here in the studio are Aaron Mescher the editor of the Folctha Tribune, Xenobiologist Doctor Anthony Landry, and ESNN’s own alien affairs correspondent Ava Ríos…"*
+*"...Joining me here in the studio are Aaron Mescher the editor of the Folctha Tribune, Xenobiologist Doctor Anthony Landry, and ESNN’s own alien affairs correspondent Ava Ríos..."*

 "I always thought nine-point-nine-two was weirdly specific," Marty nodded, applying the brush to getting the petroleum jelly out of another patch of his fur.
 "Like, why not just call it nine or ten?"